ahAskari/dockerized-laravel-app/README.md

-Certainly!
-Below is a sample README file for your Dockerized Laravel app with Nginx web server and MySQL database.
-Please customize it based on your specific configurations and requirements:

----

 # Dockerized Laravel App with Nginx and MySQL

 This repository contains a Dockerized Laravel application with Nginx as the web server and MySQL as the database.
 It allows you to easily set up and run your Laravel application in a containerized environment.